-The File | Download from PC command is used to copy configuration information from the IBM PC compatible computer to the customer's system.
+The File | Download from PC command is used to copy configuration information from the IBM PC compatible computer to your system.
 In the download dialog box, select the information to be copied.

 During the download process, a series of message boxes is displayed indicating the progress of the download.
 Press the Esc key to cancel the download.